CXwudi/youcal/README.md

 This repo is also the remastered version of the original [youcal](https://github.com/sshipway/youcal) (which is no longer working for me)

+For JetBrains Staffs: If you want to reuse some part of this code, just make sure you credit a link to this repo in your own repo

 ## Current Progress

 - [x] design